rkgofiitk/academic-issues.github.io/Topics/whatsAppUniversity.md

 LinkedIn, Youtube, and WeChat.
 Telegram, WhatsApp, Instagram are examples of Instant messing systems.
 Both communication technologies are excellent innovations to bring the world closer and people to collaborate without geographical boundaries.
-The flip side of such disruptive communication has overburdened the already stressed lives of ordinary people while app creators, manintainers, promoters are have roaring business along with network service providers.
+The flip side of such disruptive communication has overburdened the already stressed lives of ordinary people while app creators, manintainers, promoters are having roaring business along with network service providers.
 Meta, Google, and Microsoft have already started controlling the govt policies worldwide.
 Ukraine seems to be winning over Russia in the ongoing conflict in the e-communication space.
 Meta has changed its message posting policies to allow people to post abuses targeting the Russian political dispensation and its leaders.